KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 - Dependent on the Product supertype for core product information
 - Attributes are only applicable to products classified as electronics
 - Supports detailed product specifications for technical items

+**Conceptual Attributes**:

+Specialised attributes for electronic products:

+- **ProductID**: Links to the parent Product entity, serving as both primary key and foreign key to maintain the generalisation relationship.
+- **Brand**: The manufacturer or brand name, important for customer purchasing decisions and product categorisation.
+- **Model**: Specific model number or name, distinguishing between variants from the same manufacturer.
+- **WarrantyPeriod**: Duration of warranty coverage in months, essential for customer assurance and after-sales support.
+- **Specifications**: Technical details such as processor speed, memory, screen size, etc., helping customers evaluate technical products.

 </details>